callstack-internal/react-native-onyx/prototypes/KeyBased/README.md

 └── README.md            # This file
 ```

-## Next Steps

-To use this prototype:

-1. Customize the Storage provider for your platform (web/native)
-2. Add any missing features you need
-3. Test performance with your data patterns

 ## Notes

 - This is a prototype for understanding Onyx architecture
 - For production use, refer to the full Onyx implementation
 - The Storage layer uses in-memory storage by default (data doesn't persist across page reloads)
-- To add real persistence, replace the MemoryStorage with IndexedDB, AsyncStorage, or SQLite
+- To add real persistence, replace the MemoryStorage with IndexedDB or SQLite